 This case commentary was written by James Wynne.

-David Reade QC appeared as lead counsel for Angard Staffing Solutions Limited and Royal Mail Group Limited, instructed by DAC Beachcroft LLP.
+David Reade KC appeared as lead counsel for Angard Staffing Solutions Limited and Royal Mail Group Limited, instructed by DAC Beachcroft LLP.